Psyberify/Tech-Learning-Journey/Cybersecurity/DNS-Packet-Capture/README.md

 1. Observe the traffic captured in the Wireshark Packet List pane.
 Enter udp.port == 53 in the filter box and enter to display only DNS packets.
 ![DNS Query Traffic](https://github.com/Psyberify/Tech-Learning-Journey/blob/186f21fab592dcf1a7a297e38053d0ca24e88956/Cybersecurity/DNS-Packet-Capture/screenshots/Exploring%20DNS%20traffic/DNS%20query%20traffiic.png?raw=true)

-2. Select the DNS packet contains Standard query and A www.cisco.com in the Info column.
+2. Select the DNS packet which contains Standard query and A www.cisco.com in the Info column.
 3. In the Packet Details pane, notice this packet has Ethernet II, Internet Protocol Version 4, User Datagram Protocol and Domain Name System (query).
 4. Expand Ethernet II to view the details.
-Observe the source and destination fields.
+Observe the source and destination field.
 5. Expand Internet Protocol Version 4.
 Observe the source and destination IPv4 addresses.
 6. Expand the User Datagram Protocol.
 Observe the source and destination ports.
 7. In a Powershell, enter arp –a and ipconfig /all to record the MAC and IP addresses of the PC.
+Note that the IPv4 addresses from Wireshark are same as the output on the interface Vmnet8 from the Powershell result.
 ![Interface IPv4 Address](https://github.com/Psyberify/Tech-Learning-Journey/blob/186f21fab592dcf1a7a297e38053d0ca24e88956/Cybersecurity/DNS-Packet-Capture/screenshots/Exploring%20DNS%20traffic/interface%20Ipv4%20address.png?raw=true)